Hear ye, hear ye … I have just posted my first-ever book review on Amazon!

 So — this book is for you if you are feeling at all unsettled or dissatisfied with your own leadership style, or how you see an organization you deeply care about being led/misled.
 It will help you clarify your questions and work toward comprehensive ways needed to create a culture of ministry participation and collaboration, instead of maintain one of dictation and control.

 And, if you’re curious about the cultural upheaval that the Church in the 21st century faces, this book is for you, too.
-It illustrates many aspects of these global and generational paradigm shifts that we have no control over, and it will challenge you with new ways of processing and practicing ministry that is cultural sensitive and suitable for a postmodern, post-Christendom context.
+It illustrates many aspects of these global and generational paradigm shifts that we have no control over, and it will challenge you with new ways of processing and practicing ministry that is culturally sensitive and suitable for a postmodern, post-Christendom context.

 I’m thankful for Lance Ford’s processing through his own difficult circumstances and questions that led him to write *UnLeader*.
 He has given us a hope-filled, realistic, redemptive guidebook that can change the course of both the Church’s and our church’s future …